gilesbowkett/BuscandoElViento/readme.md

 you get the search vector, a database trigger to keep that vector up to date, and an index to make retrieval fast.

 Obviously the `:fuzzy` flag represents fuzzy versus exact search; this simply turns stemming on or off, although PostgreSQL supports a lot of additional features and options in its full-text search capacities.
-Use `remove_search` in the `down method`, to avoid `IrreversibleMigrations`.
+Use `remove_search` in the `down` method, to avoid `IrreversibleMigrations`.
 (Buscando doesn't support the `def change` approach yet, although there's no real reason why not.)

 tests and specs
 ---------------